 - Material: 20D Nylon

 The combination of style, performance, and value makes Cotopaxi’s Fuego Down Jacket an excellent purchase.
 It features a 20 D shell with some outstanding colorways that match current trends very well.
 The attractive retro looks combined with actual performance like a premium 800-fill down for one of our favorite down jackets for women.

 The secret to it being so lightweight is the 800 fill goose down with Polartec underarm insulation.
 The Polartec Alpha insulation makes the jacket packable, fast-drying, and easy to care for.
 This excellent mix of materials keeps the heat in while still releasing it where you don’t need it (i.e., underarm).
 Although the jacket is light, it has heavy-duty 20D ripstop nylon and elastic binding at the arm cuffs and hem.

 Cotopaxi stands behind their “61 years” guarantee for good, which claims their products are suitable to last for at least 61 years.
 After testing out this jacket, we can attest to that.
 We also love that Cotopaxi gives back to some of the world’s poorest communities, improving health, education, and livelihoods.

 Shop For Cotopaxi Fuego Down Jacket

 Rab Neutrino Pro Down Jacket

 - Super Warm

 - Not Super Packable

-The shell is made from a 30D Pertex shell that leaves it lighter in weight and offers good weather resistance.
-The tough shell and 8 ounces of down make this jacket our heaviest pick.
-So expect it to occupy more space in your luggage, it’s meant for harsh winter and mountain conditions.
+The jacket uses a 30D Pertex shell that leaves it lighter in weight and offers good weather resistance.
+The rugged shell and 8 ounces of down make this jacket our heaviest pick.
+So expect it to occupy more space in your luggage.
+It’s for harsh winter and mountain conditions.
 You won’t want this if you are just casually strolling around Italy on a cool winter day.